YOUR SOURCE FOR INTERACTIVE HISTORY SIMULATIONS AND ENGAGING ACTIVITIES

 Mr. Harms has designed a number of PowerPoint and Keynote presentations with Social Studies Concepts and Critical Thinking Questions to help students understand history.
 Designed by a teacher for teachers, this PowerPoint focuses on "The Collapse of The Soviet Union".

-This presentation is designed to give students an overview of how and why The Soviet Union Collapsed in the early 1990's.
-Students will be shown maps, animations and descriptions of some of the major events of the end of the Soviet Union.
+This presentation is designed to give students an overview of how the Collapse of the Soviet Union happened in the early 1990's.
+Students will be shown maps, animations and descriptions of some of the major events that led to the end of the Soviet Union.

 The presentation is totally customizable, allowing you to add your own pictures, graphics and animations to take what we've done even farther.

 Included in The Presentation Package:

 3. Text edit file of the outline of the presentation and presenter's notes.

 The package is a digital download (Zip File) of these three items.

 We have a number of PowerPoints related to The Cold War.
 These units are proven to engage students in a way that text books and documentaries can’t.
 Hundreds of teachers are using these lesson plans to bring history to life for students.
 It’s a unit you’ll use year after year.

 Click The Link Below To Get Your Copy

 Unit 8 Perspectives On The Present